thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

     ```

 4. Define a new relationship, if you want to, using `ALTER TABLE...ADD CONSTRAINT...`
-5. Test that any dependent objects (pinboards, worksheets, etc.) are still working correctly.
+5. Test that any dependent objects (pinboards, worksheets, etc.) perform correctly.
 6. Delete the snapshot you created earlier using the command:

     ```